How To Manage Promotion When There Is No Scope For Vertical Growth ?

 surpavan

-Thank you Balaji, it was a valuable contribution to the knowledge.
+Thank you, Balaji, for your valuable contribution to knowledge.
 It is very informative.
-We almost see HR top executives and managers do less job physically, but things like these minute details take a lot of mental pressure.
-There work is huge and invisible.
+We often see HR top executives and managers doing less physical work, but tasks involving minute details like these can cause a lot of mental pressure.
+Their workload is significant and yet often goes unnoticed.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute